 How Do I Keep My Online Communications Private?

-The massive influx of personal information that has become available online and stored in the cloud has put privacy expectations at the forefront of discussions regarding service providers’ ability to safely store such personal information.
-The extent to which others can access people’s data has become a new topic of ethical consideration, and the legality, awareness, and boundaries of subsequent privacy violations are critical concerns in advance of the technological age.
+The massive influx of personal information available online and stored in the cloud has put privacy expectations at the forefront of discussion regarding service providers’ ability to safely store sensitive information.
+The extent to which personal data has can be accessed has become a topic of ethical consideration, and the legality, awareness, and boundaries of subsequent privacy violations are critical concerns.

 According to research conducted by the Boston Consulting Group, privacy of personal data is a top issue for 76 percent of global consumers and 83 percent of U.S. consumers, while 61 percent have said they would like to do more to protect their privacy.
 However, for sites that do encourage information disclosure, it has been noted that most people have no trouble disclosing their personal information to a large group of people.
 This “Privacy Paradox” is a phenomenon that occurs when individuals, who state that they have concerns about their privacy online, take no action to secure their accounts.
 Furthermore, while individuals may take extra security steps for other online accounts, such as those related to banking or finance, this does not always extend to communication-oriented accounts.

-While these services make our communication and collaboration much more convenient and efficient and our on-line lives seem much more productive, we should ask ourselves - at what cost?
+While these services make our communication and collaboration much more convenient and efficient and our online lives more productive, we should ask ourselves - at what cost?
 For most of us, the cost is the loss of the privacy of information that we would prefer remained private.
-Unfortunately, many people have become numb to this risk or are completely unaware of the fact that their information and private communications are much more public than they ever intended.
-It has never been more important to protect your on-line privacy than it is in today’s hyper efficient on-line world.
+Unfortunately, many people have become numb to this risk or are completely unaware that their information and private communications are more publicly accessible than they realize.
+It has never been more important to protect your online privacy than today.

 Total Privacy for your Online Communications